 Graduation from the Intermediate Course is a major accomplishment.
-Many students starting the course find the level of commitment required to graduate exceeds the amount of time and effort they can or want to invest.
-The Intermediate Badge is an indicator of technical competence on rock, snow and ice as well as leadership.
+The Intermediate Badge is an indicator of technical competence on rock, snow, and ice as well as leadership.

 The following requirements must be met to graduate from the Intermediate Alpine Climbing Course: